Bharath6384/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Implemented  SISO Shift Register using verilog and validating their functionality using their functional tables
+Thus the SISO shift register are implemented and outputs are verified